 As noted above, you can use grouped objects for your convenience.
 However, grouping provides another useful feature: Dynamic Image allows for switching a visible layer inside a Group Layer.

 While designing, you may use the eye icon in Photoshop to hide or show these layers for your convenience.
 Once a developer sends the appropriate command to Dynamic Image, the requested layer will automatically show while the other layers will be hidden.

 Such groups may contain not just regular layers but can also be nested and hold other groups and smart objects.

 Blending Options and Effects

-You can apply opacity and blending modes that can be set in the General blending section of the layer settings dialog.
+In the General blending section of the layer settings dialog, you can apply opacity and blending modes to both regular layers and smart objects.
 For example, you can apply textures or shadows to a layer using the blending mode Multiply.

 Not all blending modes are supported at the moment.
 You can currently use the following modes:

 - Soft Light